 "Whatever one believes, we must believe Jesus was hanged alive on a living tree.
 The evidence is overwhelming.
 From the New Covenant, we have several references to it.
 Never is the word xulon translated as the 'cross.'
 The word for 'cross' would have been stauros, and even then the Greek word only reflects the upright nature of the tree!
 The word xulon, however, is the same that Luke uses in 23:31 for 'moist wood' and refers to a living tree!
 The Hebrew equivalent would be the 'ets (derived from 'atsah), which is also used as a term for 'gallows' in the book of Esther where Haman is 'hanged' (Esth.
 5:14; 8:7).
 It is the same word used in Genesis 40:19 and Deuteronomy 21:22 to describe the hanging of an individual on a 'tree.'
 These 'gallows' DO NOT refer to a Roman cross.
 The word is even used to describe the fruit trees of the Garden of Eden, including the Tree of Life and the Tree of the Knowledge of Good and Evil.
 In the New Covenant, the disciples were quite clear about HOW Jesus was hanged, and it wasn't upon a Roman cross" (A Book of Evidence: The Trials and Execution of Jesus, p.
 199).

 "It is interesting to note," remarks Nancy L. Kuehl, "that the nailing of the feet is mentioned only once in the New Covenant (Luke 40); however, on closer examination we learn that the words 'and feet' have been interpolated from a late Greek manuscript.
 A few scholars, including Paulus [Das Leben Jesu, III, 669, 754], claim that his feet were not 'nailed.'
 The feet were usually tied with a rope to the tree" (A Book of Evidence, p.
 195).

 Because Dr. Bullinger in his Companion Bible failed to understand that the Messiah was crucified on a living tree, he concocted a radical theory to try and explain how the Roman soldiers killed first the two robbers and last of all came to the Messiah in the middle to slay him.
 According to Bullinger there were actually four others besides Yeshua who were crucified that day.
 He claimed that the Bible was showing there were two others on each side of the Messiah who were crucified with him.
-His reasoning was as follows: Since the New Testament called those crucified with the Messiah both “robbers” (Matthew 27:38) and also “malefactors” (criminals) (Luke 23:32), Bullinger came to the erroneous conclusion that there were two “malefactors” and also two “robbers”!
+His reasoning was as follows: Since the New Testament called those crucified with the Messiah both robbers (Matthew 27:38) and also malefactors (criminals) (Luke 23:32), Bullinger came to the erroneous conclusion that there were two malefactors and also two robbers!
 This is why Bullinger came to believe that the two malefactors on one side had their legs broken first and then the soldiers came to the Messiah in the middle of the two malefactors and the two robbers.

 However, Bullinger had a real point.
 How could the soldiers first break the legs of the two robbers and then come to Yeshua who was in the middle of them?
 Actually, the answer is quite simple!
 Notice what Ernest Martin wrote –

 "Since we are told by the apostle John (who was an eyewitness to the crucifixion) that all three were crucified on ONE stauros (i.e. a single tree), it is easy to see how the Roman soldiers broke the legs of the robber in the Messiah’s right side (who had his back to the Messiah and was located on the northeast side of him) and then they broke the legs of the robber on the Messiah’s left side (who also had his back to the Messiah but was located on the southeast side of him).
 So, proceeding from the northeast side of the tree of crucifixion, the soldiers killed the first robber, went to the southeast side and killed the second robber, but they then came to the Messiah who was facing (let us say) westward towards his Father’s Temple.
-When they reached Yeshua they found him dead already" (Secrets of Golgotha, pp. 176-177).
+When they reached Yeshua they found him dead already" (Secrets of Golgotha: The Forgotten History of Christ's Crucifixion, pp. 176-177).

 The Two Trees